ljw1004/csharpspec/csharp/attributes.md

 class Class2 {}
 ```

-It is an error to specify an invalid *attribute-target-specifier*.
+It is an error to specify an invalid *attribute_target_specifier*.
 For instance, the specifier `param` cannot be used on a class declaration:

 ```csharp
 [param: Author("Brian Kernighan")]        // Error
 class Class1 {}
 ```

 By convention, attribute classes are named with a suffix of `Attribute`.
-An *attribute-name* of the form *type-name* may either include or omit this suffix.
+An *attribute_name* of the form *type_name* may either include or omit this suffix.
 If an attribute class is found both with and without this suffix, an ambiguity is present, and a compile-time error results.
-If the *attribute-name* is spelled such that its right-most *identifier* is a verbatim identifier (§2.4.2), then only an attribute without a suffix is matched, thus enabling such an ambiguity to be resolved.
+If the *attribute_name* is spelled such that its right-most *identifier* is a verbatim identifier (§2.4.2), then only an attribute without a suffix is matched, thus enabling such an ambiguity to be resolved.
 The example

 ```csharp
 using System;